Love and Money

 Battle of the Love and Money Strategies

 Another thing to watch out for is fights arising from different investment styles.
-If your wife or husband is a value investor and you are more interested in high-flying, high-risk stocks, no matter how responsible you each are, it would be wiser to have separate accounts.
+If your partner is a value investor and you are more interested in high-flying, high-risk stocks, no matter how responsible you each are, it would be wiser to have separate accounts.
 Otherwise, one or both of you is going to end up frustrated and angry.

 - If you and your partner have similar views on money, investing, and saving, open joint accounts.